bleachbit/docs/src/_docs/cookie-manager.md

  - Verify the browser is supported.

 **After cleaning, I am logged out of a site**
-: Cause: The site's cookie host was not checked in the Cookie Manager, or it appears under a variation of the hostname (e.g., `www.example.com` vs. `example.com` or `.example.com`).
+: Cause: The site's cookie host was not checked in the Cookie Manager, or it appears under a variation of the hostname (for example, `www.example.com` vs. `example.com` or `.example.com`).

 Solution: Re-open the Cookie Manager, search for variations of the site's domain, check all matching hosts, then clean again.